RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2026/forge.md

 type: text
 ---

-#### FORGE provides short, focused RSE support to help researchers improve the quality, performance, and sustainability of their research software.

-### About the FORGE Programme

 The RSE FORGE (FOcused Research software Guidance and Enhancement) programme delivers targeted improvements to research software through intensive two day projects.
-Each project provides two RSEs working full time for two days on your research software.
+Each project provides two RSEs working full time alongside one another for two days on your research software.
 FORGE is designed for researchers with functional code who want to tackle/identify performance issues, improve code structure, package their software for publication, or get an expert review.
-Projects are free and available to all research active staff at the University of Sheffield.
+Projects are free and available to all active research staff at the University of Sheffield.

 #### Project Scope